 Journalism Professor Meets MASH Star, Learns to Communicate Science

-Elissa Yancey, educator associate professor in the journalism program
+Elissa Yancey, educator associate professor in the

 in the McMicken College of Arts and Sciences at the University of Cincinnati, joined 35 university leaders from around the country, and actor Alan Alda, at the Communicating Science Summer Institute.